nubbel/Glue/README.md

 7. Expand the "Link Binary with Libraries" group, and add `Glue.framework`.
 8. Click on the `+` button at the top left of the panel and select "New Copy Files Phase".
 Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add `Glue.framework`.

+#### Source File

-_Alternatively_ you could also just copy the `GlueViewController.swift` file to your project, it doesn't have any dependencies.
+Copy the `GlueViewController.swift` file to your project, it doesn't have any dependencies.

 ---